 Take a tour so you can familiarize yourself with the library and how it works.
 You will be able to use it more effectively and save yourself some time.

 Thankfully, with access to your college library, you also get access to the guru of all library information—your college’s academic librarian.
 The librarian is the most powerful source of help and information at your disposal.

 Simply put: your librarian is your friend.
 Get to know them.
 Ask them questions.
 Let them help you—that’s what they’re there for.
 Many college websites will provide students with direct access to a librarian.
-For example, University of Vermont’s Bailey/Howe Library, gives you information for how to chat online with a librarian or contact them via text, phone or email.
+For example, the University of Vermont’s Bailey/Howe Library gives you information on how to chat online with a librarian or contact them via text, phone or email.

 A Room of Your Own

 If you live in a dorm or in an apartment and have roommates, the library can also provide you with a quiet, still, space where you can read, study, or just get some peace.
 If you’re serious about boosting your G.P.A., use a workspace at your college library to insulate yourself from the world of ringing cellphones, chatty roommates, and other distractions.

 It’s also the perfect place to meet with study groups when you need to go heads-down and get work done as a team.
 In addition to being quiet, libraries have large tables that are perfect for big groups of students to gather and work on projects.
 To be sure you’ll have the space you need, see if you can contact the library ahead of time to reserve a private study room for your group.
 These rooms will also allow your group to talk without worrying that the noise will distract other people who are trying to concentrate.